edanurklc/edanurklc/README.md

 # Hi, I'm Edanur Kılıç

-# Hi, I'm Edanur, a computer engineering student, and I'm interested in cybersecurity.
+# A computer engineering student, and I'm interested in cybersecurity.
 I'm a member of SiberVatan Yavuzlar team, and I work on projects with my friends at Eternal Edge Cyber, developing my skills in cybersecurity.

 ---